-- Dr. Murrow's clinical interests focus primarily on DBS therapy for Parkinson's disease and other movement disorders, which include pre-surgical evaluation for deep brain stimulation surgery, detailed microelectrode recordings in the operating room and post-surgical programming of the devices, while making concomitant medication adjustments.
+- Clinical interests: DBS therapy for Parkinson’s disease and other movement disorders, which include pre-surgical evaluation for deep brain stimulation surgery, detailed microelectrode recordings in the operating room and post-surgical programming of the devices, while making concomitant medication adjustments.

-- Dr. Murrow sees patients on Tuesdays, Wednesdays and Thursdays afternoon at the Neurology Clinic at the first floor of the UNC Neuroscience Hospital.
-He conducts microelectrode recording in the operating room on Mondays and Fridays.
+- Clinics: Dr. Murrow sees patients daily at the Neurology clinic.
+He conducts microelectrode recording in the operating room on Tuesdays.

-- Dr. Murrow's research interests include mechanism of action and application of deep brain stimulation.
+- Research interests: Mechanism of action and application of deep brain stimulation.

-- Dr. Murrow regularly teaches medical students and residents rotating in the Movement Disorders Center.
+- Education: Dr. Murrow regularly teaches medical students and residents rotating through the Movement Disorders Center.